HOW IT REALLY HAPPENED: NINJIO SEASON 1, EPISODE 6, HOSPITAL HIJINKSOrhan Sari

 2- WHY HOSPITALS ARE THE PERFECT TARGETS FOR RANSOMWARE 2

 Hospitals have numerous personal identifiable information (PII) stored for thousands of users.
 This is what makes them a great target for hackers.
 This article explains why the latest rounds of Ransomware attacks have targeted hospitals.
-Try our cyber security awareness training for free.

 3- LOCKY RANSOMWARE INFECTING 90,000 SYSTEMS DAILY3

 Locky is a common Ransomware program spreading on the internet.
 This article explains its growth, what it does to the victim’s data, and the red flags associated with receiving a malicious email that contains the link to its executable.

 The key to avoiding Ransomware is to identify it when it’s sent through email.
 Ransomware is downloaded and an executable runs on the machine.
 This article describes Ransomware and ways to avoid being a victim.

 Ransomware is often included in Word documents in malicious macro downloads.
 This article explains two attachments that should be avoided when the suspicious email is sent to you.